 Just a few years into our marriage, we realized that the way we were handling our finances was not sustainable — especially if I was to stay home with our kids.
 This was very important to both of us, but in order to make it work, we’d have to bring our expenses down.
 After combing through our spending, it became clear: debt, high interest rates, and many bad money decisions could keep us from our goal.
 Plus, life was expensive with poor credit scores that came with those bad money decisions.

 At this point, I felt so hopeless.
 How could we let money problems keep us from raising our kids the way we really wanted to?
 Who would have known that taking out tons of student loans and signing up for all those credit cards would affect my life so profoundly so many years later?
 After reality sank in, I began to look for resources that could help us manage our money better.
-I stumbled upon Dave Ramsey’s teachings and books, which helped us put a system in place to begin paying off our debt.
+We decided to hire pre-insolvency advisors Melbourne which helped us put a system in place to begin paying off our debt.

 One of the first steps I took was getting a copy of our credit report.
 At this point, the amount of money we owed and to whom became clear.
 This helped us create an organized, systematic approach to paying off debt.

 Amazingly, once we got our “ducks in a row” and committed to fixing our financial situation, more resources appeared in the form of discounts, extra income opportunities, and even debt forgiveness for some bills.
 Though it felt like we might never finish paying off our debt on one income, it became apparent that as long as we committed to the process, we’d have what we needed.
 This encouraged us as we trudged forward to pay off every last dime.

 There were some months when we had large expenses and couldn’t pay down our debt as planned.
 It would be discouraging, but we decided to keep going.
 Then, there were other times when we received large windfalls of cash or money or additional income through my husband’s job or my side-hustling efforts.
 In those times, we had to be diligent about staying on track, even with big money wins under our belt.